 Death Valley is hostile but beautiful and diverse.
 You will be surprised by the range of amazing things you can do inside this scorched desert.

-If you enjoy driving rocky dirt paths with high clearance vehicles, there is no better National Park.
-If you’re into photography and get lucky with interesting weather systems, you could capture some truly incredible landscape photographs.
+If you enjoy driving rocky dirt paths with high clearance vehicles, there is no better US National Park.
+If you’re into landscape and nature photography and get lucky with interesting weather systems, you could capture some truly incredible photographs.

 We’ll take a guess that you’ve heard about Badwater Basin being the lowest place in North America.
 It’s the most popular tourist attraction in Death Valley and a well known fact.